bcgov/platform-services-registry/localdev/README.md

 You can add the `-d` flag to run the containers in daemon mode.

+Ensure that neither `MongoDB` nor `Mongosh` is installed on your local machine, as they may interfere with the database schema managed by Prisma, which connects to the `MongoDB Docker container`.
+If you have either installed, you can remove them by following the instruction provided in this link: [uninstall mongodb and mongosh](https://www.mongodb.com/resources/products/fundamentals/uninstall-mongodb#:~:text=How%20to%20uninstall%20MongoDB%20from%20Mac%201%20If,the%20below%20command%3A%20brew%20uninstall%20mongodb-community%20%20)

 ## Services

 Within the local Docker container context, `5 services` are established: